openstack-archive/compass-core/install/README.md

 i. run ```./install.sh```

 ii. install.sh will pop up questions to understand your configurations.
 It will provide default values based on calculated results.
 For a more detailed explanation of these questions please [visit Compass user doc on Compass official site](http://www.syscompass.org/install.html#step-one).
 In most cases, using the default values will do the trick
+(Please note that docs on `syscompass.org` may not be up-to-date and installation NIC of compass should have a private subnet IP instead of management IP which is suggested by the docs).

 iii.
 After answering all the questions, install.sh will take over the installation.
 The whole process may take 30-45 minutes depending on your network latency and the choices you made.